-Students have to get an interdisciplinary formation.
-This is done by providing evidence of having obtained ECTS credits in all the academic disciplines specified above.
+Students will achieve an interdisciplinary formation, that will be ascertained obtaining ECTS credits in all the academic disciplines specified above.
 This can be done either attending and passing the exams of these interdisciplinary modules, or passing analogous exams of university courses.
-It is assumed that students may have already passed university exams on some of these topics during their predoctoral formation: in this case, they have not to attend the corresponding PhD interdisciplinary modules (i.e. these exams will be granted for the completion of the interdisciplinary formation, even if no credit can be claimed for them).
-In the case of students which do not have any pre-doctoral formation on these
+It is assumed that students may have already passed university exams on some of these topics during their pre-doctoral formation.
+In this case, they should not attend the corresponding PhD interdisciplinary modules (i.e. these exams will be granted for the completion of the interdisciplinary formation, even if no credit should be claimed for them).
+In the case of students which do not have any pre-doctoral formation on these disciplines, exception to this rule can be considered by the Course Coordinator on the basis of the provided formation plan and of the foreseen research project.